1 / 5

 Description

-6 years ago we started our project with a dream of creating a sustainable homestead-school overflowing with fun, learning and abundance.
+7 years ago we started our project with a dream of creating a sustainable homestead-school overflowing with fun, learning and abundance.

 We live in a quiet rural neighborhood with lots of trees and greenery, about 3 kilometers from the Pacific Ocean.
 Our property sits on 1000 square meters and we also have a large field nearby for farming.

 We started with a typical Japanese country garden of ornamentals, Japanese plum, persimmon, and summer orange.
-We’ve since added blueberries, strawberries, Juneberries, pear, pomegranate, paw-paw, hazelnut, figs and more.
+We’ve since added blueberries, strawberries, Juneberries, pear, pomegranate, paw-paw, hazelnut, figs, banana and more.
+Our design is loosely based on the principles of permaculture and forest gardening, and we don’t use synthetic fertilizers, pesticides, or herbicides.

-Our design is loosely based on the principles of permaculture and forest gardening, and we don’t use any synthetic fertilizers, pesticides, or herbicides.
-At present, we also keep 9 chickens, some European bees, and a rabbit.
+At present, we also keep 5 chickens, some European bees, and a rabbit.
 We do some annuals such as peas, parsnips, potatoes, carrots, beetroots, onions, eggplants and tomatoes.

 With 2 elementary-school boys, play is especially important to us.
 In the garden we do tree-climbing, and cooking on the fire, and we make frequent trips to the beach for surfing and skateboarding.

 On Wednesdays we hold a small market selling vegetables, eggs, home-roasted coffee, sweets and whatever else our members bring to sell.
 As you can tell, food is important to us.
 As much as possible we use homegrown/local, organic, and fairtrade ingredients.
 And my wife loves to cook up feasts using these ingredients, which occasionally feature locally-sourced game including deer and wild boar.
 Meanwhile I roast organic fairtrade coffee beans.
+There’s always a good meal, a strong cup of coffee, and something going on at our house.
+It’s lively but relaxed, peaceful but comfortably shambolic!

-As of January 2024, we are looking for Workawayers with the following experience and skills:
+As of October 2024, we are looking for Workawayers with the following experience and skills:

 > Permaculture design and implementation

-> Arborism and fruit-tree pruning
+> Arborism and fruit-tree pruning, teaching of arborism

 > Mycology and mushroom cultivation